FreshVine/Responsive-Step-Progress-Indicator/README.md

 	  $ProgressComplete: rgb(35, 185, 0);
 	  $ProgressCurrent: rgb(65, 112, 176);

+## Using it with your SASS
+It's really simple to drop your existing color definitions inside of here.
+Simply comment out the definitions in the SCSS file and then add in something similar to the following where the $Color-_val_ is your value.

+	$ProgressBase: $Color-Base;
+	$ProgressComplete: $Color-Green;
+	$ProgressCurrent: $Color-Blue;
+	@import 'interface/ProgressIndicator.scss';		// This holds all stepped progress indicator

 #Licensed under MIT
 Just use it, if you expand it let us know so we can add more to the repo.